TheWizardsCode/DevLogger/README.md

 Open the Dev Logger window using `Tools -> Wizards Code -> Dev Logger`.

-When you first install you need to setup the storage databases:
+When you first open the window it will open on the settings tab so that you can setup the storage databases:

-  1. Select a location to store your captured images in "Captures Save Folder".
-You can, optionally, have your captures saved by project and scene subfolders.
+  1. Location to store your captured images will default to a directory in your project root.
+You can change this to anywhere on your machine in "Captures Save Folder".
+Using the checkboxes in this section you can optionally have your captures saved by project and scene subfolders.
+This is useful if you want to keep all your images in the same location as it will keep them separated by project and/or scene within the project.
   2. Create a DevLog Scriptable Object to organize your DevLog files.
 The easiest way to do this is simply click the "Create" button on the setup screen.
 The Scriptable Object will be created in the root of your Assets folder.
 You can move it if you want to.
   3. Create a Screen Capture Scriptable Object to organize your Screen Captures.
 The easiest way to do this is simply click the "Create" button on the setup screen.
 The Scriptable Object will be created in the root of your Assets folder.
 You can move it if you want to.